Undline/UndChain/readme.md

     A decentralized Tela-Health co-chain where patients can securely connect with healthcare providers for consultations, prescriptions, and medical advice.
 Health data could be stored privately on the network, and Mimic could assist with diagnostics or routine health inquiries.

 7. **Decentralized Talent Marketplaces**
     A co-chain where freelancers and businesses connect without intermediaries.
-Users can showcase their skills, bid on projects, and receive payments through UndChain’s token systems.
+Users can showcase their skills, bid on projects, and receive payments through Modulr’s token systems.
 Built-in reputation systems ensure fair and trustworthy transactions.

 8. **Event Ticketing and Management**
     A co-chain for creating, selling, and managing event tickets.
 Tickets would be issued as digital assets, ensuring authenticity and preventing fraud.
 Event organizers could even create virtual venues using Live and Player2 for decentralized concerts or esports events.